Adoption Trauma And How It Can Affect Mental Health

 Trauma-informed adoption may focus on a child’s health and well-being while informing an adoptive parent of scientifically supported strategies to assist the child as they continue to bond and develop.
 Trauma-informed practices may acknowledge the early impact of adoption on childhood development and take steps to address it.

-The parents who adopt a child with adoption trauma may work to allow the child to open up on their own time, understand that the child may not feel that they are their actual parents, and educate themselves on trauma and the impact it has on the mind and body.
+The parents who adopt a child with adoption trauma may work to allow the child to open up on their own time, understand that the child may not perceive them as their actual parents, and educate themselves on trauma and the impact it has on the mind and body.
 These methods may involve social workers, judges, and other professionals alongside the adoptive parents, calling attention to the range of experiences that those living with adoption trauma may go through.

 • Attachment